radoivlad/UserManagementSystem/README.md

 7. If **Maven** is not installed -> IntelliJ displays a message to install it, follow instructions provided (Maven will automatically configure the **dependencies** for you);
 8. Open the **Main** class and run the ATM-Machine (Shift + F10);

 # b.
-Clone repository to local drive, open with IntelliJ (locally):
+RECOMMENDED: Clone repository to local drive, open with IntelliJ (locally):

 1. Navigate to your local drive repository folder (where you would like to have the project cloned);
 2. **Right-click -> Open Git Bash here** (make sure you have **Git** installed);